 It’s Valentine’s Day in just a couple of weeks.
-We have asked art expert and Twin Cities mom, Amanda Vallone, Owner of ARTrageous Adventures for some ideas to celebrate with your family.
+A few years ago, we asked art expert and Twin Cities mom, Amanda Vallone, Owner of ARTrageous Adventures for some ideas to celebrate with your family.

 Spend this Valentine’s Day filling the day with little surprises for the people in your life that you love the most.
 You might even inspire some new family traditions that your children can pass down to their children when they begin to navigate the years of parenthood.